lemra-org/router-companion-android/README.md

 This mobile DD-WRT Companion lets you connect to, monitor and manage your DD-WRT routers on the go.
 It requires SSHd to be enabled on the router (and maybe external access if your router is behind a NAT network).
 It works with both private key and password based authentication methods.
+And of course, such sensitive info are stored locally and never leave your mobile device.

 Supported Platforms
 -------